LeonEricsson/stt-speedup-bench/README.md

-# Does audio speedup affect speech recognition?
+# Does audio speedup impair speech recognition?
-*yes, obviously. but to what extent?*
+*yes, obviously. but to what extent and at what cost?*

-Over the weekend I stumbled upon a post on x that lead me to this article: [*OpenAI Charges by the Minute, So Make the Minutes Shorter*](https://george.mand.is/2025/06/openai-charges-by-the-minute-so-make-the-minutes-shorter/) which shows how speeding up a youtube audio before transcription leads lower api costs with minimal performance degradation.
-Naturally I thought this sounded too good to be true, free lunch?
-The author was clear in saying that he had not benchmarked this claim, and that it was mostly passed on a few samples passing the eye test, so what follows is a more rigorous evaluation of this possibility.

-Here, we assess how audio speedup affects the performance of state-of-the-art speech-to-text models.
-By benchmarking top-tier models like OpenAI's Whisper and GPT-4o against audio accelerated by various speed factors, we aim to measure model robustness and define practical performance limits for high-speed transcription tasks.

-Leveraging the FLEURS dataset as a controlled evaluation benchmark, the analysis systematically measures transcription accuracy degradation using standard metrics—primarily macroWord Error Rate (WER).
+Last weekend I stumbled across a post on X that pointed to George Mandis’ write-up, [**“OpenAI Charges by the Minute, So Make the Minutes Shorter.”**](https://george.mand.is/2025/06/openai-charges-by-the-minute-so-make-the-minutes-shorter/) In it, George doubles the playback speed of a YouTube clip, feeds the audio to a speech-to-text model, and still gets a passable transcript—good enough for an LLM to crank out a coherent summary.
+He openly admits the test isn’t rigorous and that he cares more about summary fidelity than word-for-word accuracy.
+But, it was enough to peak my interest; naturally, it sounded too good to be true.
+I figured the language model was able to conjure up a decent looking summary even if the transcription was ass, but even a minor speedup factor could mean a lot of saving in inference costs, so I decided to run a more disciplined experiment.
+Also, it gave me an opportunity to try out gemini-cli.

+I’m benchmarking state-of-the-art speech-to-text models—OpenAI Whisper, GPT-4o, and a couple more—on tempo-scaled inputs drawn from the multilingual FLEURS corpus.
+Playback rates step from 1.0× (baseline) all the way up to 3.0×.
+For each setting I compute macro+micro, Word Error Rate (WER) + Character Error Rate (CER) and watch how fast they drift north.
+The goal is to map the degradation curve, is there a worthwhile trade-off here?

 ### TL;DR

-Unfortunately, the results show that transcription accuracy doesn't degrade gracefully.
-Instead, it deteriorates exponentially with increased speed, especially beyond 1.5x, where performance quickly falls off a cliff.
+Results compiled into a single figure.
+Performance degradation is exponential, at 2× playback most models are already 3–5× worse; push to 2.5× and accuracy falls off a cliff, with 20× degradation not uncommon.
+There are still sweet spots, though: Whisper-large-turbo only drifts from 5.39 % to 6.92 % WER (≈ 28 % relative hit) at 1.5×, and GPT-4o tolerates 1.2 × with a trivial ~3 % penalty.

 <p align="center">
   <img src="results/assets/tldr.png" alt="Error Rate vs Speedup" width="70%">